rg0408/Optimizing_App_Offers_With_Starbucks/README.md

 * `Starbucks_Capstone_notebook.ipynb` - a notebook containing all the analysis for the project

+* `Starbucks_Capstone_notebook.html` - HTML version of the ipynb notebook containing all the analysis for the project along with results

+* `trans_amounts.pkl` - pickle file generated while running the code

 * `portfolio.json` - json file containing details of Starbucks offers being presented to customers

 * `profile.json` - json file containing customer demographic information